skybert/skybert-net/src/unix/bash/declaring-variables.md

 category: bash
 tags: bash

-Contrary to popular belief, BASH has some type safety.
+Contrary to popular belief, BASH has some type safety if you declare your variables with `typeset` or `declare`.

+## Rant

+These two BASH builtins, `typeset` and `declare` are synonyms, but since `typeset` also works in Korn Shell (`ksh`) I use that keyword to make my code a bit more portable.
+Perhaps silly since I also advocate writing pure BASH and not worry about following the POSIX Utilities spec as BASH is such a much richer language than `sh` and it's available on all platforms I care about these days.
+In any case,
+onwards:

 ## Integers